-The authors are with School of Computer and Communication Engineering, Shunde Innovation School, University of Science and Technology Beijing.
-Cheng Xu is also with the Institut de Recherches Interdisciplinaires et de Développements en Intelligence Artificielle (IRIDIA), Université Libre de Bruxelles, Brussels, Belgium. (email: wangran423@foxmail.com; xucheng@ustb.edu.cn; liruixue_hebut@163.com; duansh@ustb.edu.cn; zxt@ies.ustb.edu.cn). heterogeneous data presents challenges.
+Multisensor data fusion is a crucial research area, especially in applications involving multitarget coordination and swarm intelligence-based localization.
+However, fusing multimodal heterogeneous data presents challenges.
 It involves combining information from multiple sensors and processing it according to specific rules to make corresponding judgments or decisions.
-For example, an IMU/GPS integrated navigation system can achieve centimeter-level positioning accuracy in vehicle navigation but may not provide smooth positioning services in densely built city centers.
-On the other hand, the IMU/TOA fusion method combines independent measurements of IMU and the instantaneous high accuracy of TOA, offering a reliable solution for long-term and large-span positioning requirements, though it requires the deployment of fixed base stations for transmitting signals in advance, which can be expensive [5], [6].
+For example, an inertial measurement unit (IMU)/global positioning system (GPS)-integrated navigation system can achieve centimeter-level positioning accuracy in vehicle navigation but may not provide smooth positioning services in densely built city centers.
+On the other hand, the IMU/time-of-arrival (TOA) fusion method combines independent measurements of IMU and the instantaneous high accuracy of TOA, offering a reliable solution for long-term and large-span positioning requirements, though it requires the deployment of fixed base stations for transmitting signals in advance, which can be expensive [5], [6].

-In the context of multi-agent systems, there is a growing interest in achieving coordination and collaborative operations of heterogeneous systems in uncertain environments.
+In the context of multiagent systems, there is a growing interest in achieving coordination and collaborative operations of heterogeneous systems in uncertain environments.
 For instance, a group of aerial and ground vehicles may possess different sensing, computing, and communication capabilities, or they may have different models and target sets.
 Therefore, sharing information in a scalable and modular manner becomes a key issue.
 When the underlying task requires heterogeneous robotic teams to perform local inference of certain quantities (states) of the system or environment, the problem then transforms into a data fusion problem.
-This research primarily focuses on data fusion algorithms, constructing a multi-sensor information fusion model, and deriving factor graph representations and nonlinear least squares formulations of probabilistic models.
-By adopting the approach of local/joint factors, we address the challenges faced by multisource heterogeneous data fusion in achieving collaborative localization in multi-agent systems.
+This research primarily focuses on data fusion algorithms, constructing a multisensor information fusion model, and deriving factor graph representations and nonlinear least squares formulations of probabilistic models.
+By adopting the approach of local/joint factors, we address the challenges faced by multisource heterogeneous data fusion in achieving collaborative localization in multiagent systems.

-The main contributions of this study are as follows:
+The main contributions of this study are as follows.

 - Factor Graph-Based Heterogeneous Data Fusion Method: We propose a factor graph representation for the collaborative SLAM problem, defining the problem using general terminology to describe graph operations.
-We show that messages between agents can be treated as factors and added to the local views of receiving agents, allowing us to fuse asynchronous information accurately, thereby improving data fusion accuracy and efficiency. - 2) Factor Graph-Based Belief Propagation: We present a Bayesian detection and estimation algorithm based on Belief Propagation (BP) for estimating the state of mobile agents and the locations of beacons.
+We show that messages between agents can be treated as factors and added to the local views of receiving agents, allowing us to fuse asynchronous information accurately, thereby improving data fusion accuracy and efficiency. - 2) Factor Graph-Based Belief Propagation (BP): We present a Bayesian detection and estimation algorithm based on BP for estimating the state of mobile agents and the locations of beacons.
 Our algorithm simultaneously performs probabilistic data fusion and sequential estimation of the agent's state.
 BP operates on the factor graph representing the SLAM problem, leveraging conditional statistical independence for low complexity and high scalability. - Method Validation: We evaluate the proposed algorithm's performance using synthetic and real-world data.
-Experimental results demonstrate the algorithm's high accuracy and robustness compared with state-of-the-arts.
+Experiment results demonstrate the algorithm's high accuracy and robustness compared with state-of-the-art.

-The subsequent content of this paper is organized as follows: Section II discusses related research and Section III defines the problem.
-Section IV describes the system framework for cooperative localization and mapping based on factor graph.
+The subsequent content of this article is organized as follows.
+Section II discusses related research and Section III defines the problem.
+Section IV describes the system framework for cooperative localization and mapping based on a factor graph.
 Section V presents the construction process of the factor graph algorithm.
-Section VI provides simulation and physical experimental results.
-Finally, Section VII concludes the paper.
+Section VI provides simulation and physical experiment results.
+Finally, Section VII concludes the article.